Nitinsatyagedda/Doing-multiple-tasks-on-dataset/README.md

 User Story: Users should be able to provide a data point (a row) and the program should identify the cluster to which the given data point belongs and explain why.

-Hint: Use any clustering algorithm such as K-means, DBSCAN, or hierarchical clustering.
+Hint: Use any clustering algorithm such as K-means

 Task 2: Machine Learning - Classification
 Objective: Train classification model(s) on the training dataset and test the algorithm on the test dataset.
 Share the predicted target values for evaluation.